Cutting edge skills for an emerging sector

 What we offer

-Our Talent and Training Team is working in partnership with a wide range of national and international organisations to provide:
+Our Capacity Building Team works in partnership with a wide range of national and international organisations to provide:

-- Expert-led bite-sized video-based CPD training courses via the HDR UK Futures virtual learning platform
+- Expert-led bite-sized video-based CPD training courses via the Health Data Research Futures virtual learning platform

 - Workshops, webinars and seminars

 - Internships – including the Black Internship Programme

 - Online courses in areas from longevity medicine to data analysis

 - A prestigious PhD programme